5 Drinks Secretly Increasing Inflammation in Your Body

 "You can make a smoothie at home with fresh fruit, milk, and yogurt, but if you are going to buy one at the store, check out the ingredient list and nutrition facts label," says Goodson.
 "Cutting the added sugar might mean getting a skinny, lean, or light smoothie, depending on how the store labels it.
 Then, of course, make sure your smoothie has a good carbohydrate to protein ratio so it doesn't spike your blood sugar."

 If the sugar in your smoothie doesn't spark inflammation, the sugar in a soda just might.

-"Sugary soda increases inflammation," says Lisa Young, Ph.D., RDN, author of Finally Full, Finally Slim and a member of our medical expert board.
-"Chronic inflammation can develop over time from regularly drinking beverages with lots of added sugar.
-Soda is the leading contributor to added sugar in the diet."
+"Sugary soda increases inflammation," says Lisa Young, Ph.D., RDN, author of Finally Full, Finally Slim and a member of our Medical Expert Board.
+"Chronic inflammation can develop over time from regularly drinking beverages with lots of added sugar, and soda is a leading contributor to added sugar in the diet."